 Traditional IRA, Roth IRA, Rollover IRA, Brokerage, Checking

-While M1 Finance allows users to create customizable portfolios, it is best for buy-and-hold investors.
+While M1 Finance allows users to create customizable portfolios, it is best for buy-and-hold investors, like those buying Motley Fool stock picks.

 That is because a basic account only has one trading window (M1 Plus has two).
 Thus, any time you place an order, it won't go through until the next trade window.